 To further improve the performance of our model, we will also explore the use of transfer learning, which involves fine-tuning pre-trained models on a new dataset[58].
 This approach can be particularly useful when the available data is limited or noisy, as is often the case with health data[59].
 We will experiment with various pre-trained models and fine-tuning strategies to identify the most effective approach for our specific dataset and research question.

-As a secondary analysis, we will also evaluate the efficacy and accuracy/sensitivity/specificity of other machine-learning techniques, including recurrent neural networks (RNNs), long short-term memories (LSTMs)[60], and gated recurrent units (GRUs), as well as traditional machine-learning techniques such as the Multi-Layer Perceptron (MLP), Bayesian Neural Network (BNN), Radial Basis Functions (RBF)[61].
+As a secondary analysis, we will also evaluate the efficacy and accuracy/sensitivity/specificity of other machine-learning techniques, including recurrent neural networks (RNNs), long short-term memories (LSTMs)[60], and gated recurrent units (GRUs), as well as traditional machine-learning techniques, such as the Multi-Layer Perceptron (MLP), Bayesian Neural Network (BNN), Radial Basis Functions (RBF)[61].

 By using a Transformer architecture as our primary model and exploring the use of transfer learning, we aim to build the best possible model for predicting the health effects of extreme heat[62].
 Our hypothesis is that this approach will produce the most reliable forecasts due to the ability of Transformer models to capture complex dependencies within our data, potentially enhanced through the use of transfer learning.
 However, we will rigorously test this hypothesis through our analysis and compare the performance of the Transformer model to other machine-learning techniques.